3rd Rock from the Sun: Home media

 Anchor Bay Entertainment released all six seasons of 3rd Rock from the Sun on DVD for the first time in 2005–2006.
 Seasons 1 & 2 contain the edited, syndicated versions of the episodes instead of the original broadcast versions.
 As of 2010, these releases have been discontinued and are out of print.
 On these DVDs, the bloopers segments (on the last disc of each season) are in 16:9 format, indicating the series may have been filmed in 16:9 format.

 On May 4, 2011, Mill Creek Entertainment announced they had acquired the rights to re-release the series on DVD in Region 1.
 They have subsequently re-released seasons 1–4.
 These releases contain the unedited, original broadcast versions of the episodes.

 Seasons 5 and 6 were re-released on January 8, 2013.

 On May 14, 2013, Mill Creek released 3rd Rock from the Sun – The Complete Series on DVD in Region 1.

-Region 2

 Network DVD released all six seasons on DVD in the UK.
 While seasons 1–4 feature unedited versions of the episodes, seasons five and six feature syndicated, edited episodes.
 Network re-released the series in 2008 in an individual set and a complete collection.